aimundo/personal_website/content/about/main/index.md

 number_categories: 1 # set to zero to exclude
 show_intro: true
 intro: |
  I am a PhD Candidate in the Department of Biomedical Engineering at the University of Arkansas, Fayetteville in the [Muldoon Lab](https://muldoonlab.uark.edu/).
-I am interested in studying the temporal effects of therapy in cancer, and in how semi-parametric statistical models can be used by biomedical researchers to analyze longitudinal studies.
-Curiosity led me to take a class to learn R.  Little I knew that learning R would change my view of Statistics and spark the desire to better understand Statistical theory.
-I enjoy using the `ggplot2` and `tidyverse` packages, and more recently, I have worked extensively to analyze longitudinal data using generalized additive models (GAMs) with the package `mgcv`. <br><br> **You can see my resume** [**here**](Resume_v1.pdf)
+My research interests lie at the intersection of open science, biology, and statistics in order to better understand biological processes.
+My PhD started by developing optical tools to study cancer, but gradually shifted to a Statistics-centered approach to analyze biological data (using generalized additive models to analyze longitudinal data).
+I am particularly interested in studying the metabolic and molecular changes caused by disease over time using a combination of Statistics, Data Science and data visualization. <br><br> **You can see my Resume** [**here**](Resume_v1.pdf) **and my CV** [**here**](Academic_CV.pdf)

 show_outro: false
 outro: |